 Faculty notification is initiated by the student, and disclosure of the disability is at the discretion of the student.
-Faculty will not be notified by ODS that they have a student with a disability in the classroom.
+Faculty will not be notified by OARS that they have a student with a disability in the classroom.

 - Students should attend class and receive the syllabi and course documents for each course for which they have registered.

-- Students should bring the syllabi and course documents to their appointment at the ODS.
+- Students should bring the syllabi and course documents to their appointment at the OARS.
 Letters to faculty will be written by the counselor and the student and will only be written with student input and signature.

 - It is the student’s responsibility to deliver faculty notification letters to those faculty members to whom they wish to disclose their disability and need for accommodations.

 - Upon delivery of the faculty notification letter, students should ensure that each faculty member signs the “Acknowledgement of Class Modifications” form.
-This form is available in the ODS and will be given to each student when faculty notification letters are written.
+This form is available in the OARS and will be given to each student when faculty notification letters are written.